Snitkin-Lab-Umich/EPID582-Winter-2025/notebooks/snippy_and_gubbins_demo.md

 The goal of this demo is to show how you can ask Snippy to perform variant calling on multiple samples in one go rather than running it individually on each sample.

-Snippy package comes with a helper script called ```snippy-multi``` that takes a tab seperated list of Sample names and directory path to its fastq sequences, generates a bash script containing Snippy commands for each samples which can then be submitted as a slurm job.
+Snippy package comes with a helper script called ```snippy-multi``` that takes a tab seperated list of sample names and directory path to its fastq sequences, generates a bash script containing Snippy commandsfor each samples which can then be submitted as a slurm job.

-We will use unix for loop, cut and sed command to create a tab seperated file containing three columns seperated by a tab:
+We will use a Unix for loop, cut and sed command to create a tab seperated file containing three columns seperated by a tab:

 ```SAMPLENAME1    PATH-TO-SAMPLENAME1_FORWARD_READ    PATH-TO-SAMPLENAME1_REVERSE_READ)```